zerohedgePodcast/zerohedgepodcast.github.io/_posts/posts/2022-09-27-20-26-wall-street-banks-facing-2-billion-settlement-failing-monitor-whatsapp-use.md

 ---
 layout: post
-title: "Wall Street Banks Facing $2 Billion Settlement For Failing To Monitor WhatsApp Use"
+title: "16 Wall Street Banks Slapped With $1.1 Billion In Penalties For Failing To Monitor WhatsApp Use"
-audio: wall-street-banks-facing-2-billion-settlement-failing-monitor-whatsapp-use-0
+audio: wall-street-banks-facing-2-billion-settlement-failing-monitor-whatsapp-use-1
 category: political
 desc: "The SEC and CTFC could release the results of the investigation as soon as Wednesday..."
-duration: 00:01:32
+duration: 00:02:09
-length: 92
+length: 129
-datetime: Tue, 27 Sep 2022 17:05:00 +0000
+datetime: Tue, 27 Sep 2022 20:26:00 +0000
 tags: podcast
 guid: wall-street-banks-facing-2-billion-settlement-failing-monitor-whatsapp-use-0
 order: 0